a-camacho/moodle-qb-rubricgraded/README.md

 The simplest way to install the RubricGraded question behaviour plugin is going to the *Site administration -> Plugins -> Install plugins* page.

+## Notes

+##### About rubric form creation

+For setting up a rubric form, you have to create an "Assignment" type activity.
+You then can set up a rubric form for this activity.
+Unfortunately only one rubric form can be created on an "assignment" activity, **but** :

+  1. Rubrics can be saved as a template (and then reused later without keeping any activity).
+  _**Warning**_ : _templates will be available by other users in other courses_
+  2. Rubrics can also be added to an activity which is deleted later.
+Rubric stays in database and is not shared with other users.

+_NB : If a rubric is deleted from an activity and has not been saved as template it will be lost._

+## FAQ

 ## License

 [GNU GPL v3 or later](http://www.gnu.org/copyleft/gpl.html)